Bring Your Baby - 'BRING YOUR BABY' GUIDED LONDON WALK: 'Suffragettes' East London'

 Please wear appropriate clothes and footwear for the walk, and bring sunscreen for you and your little one.

 It is recommended you bring appropriate drinks and snacks.

 Please note: I will contact you with booking confirmation after you book.
 I will supply my mobile number in case of emergencies or in case you are running late.
-I will also ask you to provide me with a mobile number so you can be contacted before, during or after the walk, but this is *not for marketing purposes*.
-Your number will only be used for COVID-19 track and trace purposes (much like pubs and restaurants use when you first enter), and in case of lateness, walk postponement, cancellation or separation.
+I will also ask you to provide me with a mobile number so you can be contacted before, during or after the walk, and for COVID-19 track and trace purposes.
 Please note that if you are more than a few minutes late I may ask you to catch up with us.